vachooho/js-macosx/ImportingSystemFrameworks.md

 # Importing System Frameworks #

-Mac OS X uses frameworks to distribute shared code and resources, such as the interfaces to the operating system itself.
+macOS uses frameworks to distribute shared code and resources, such as the interfaces to the operating system itself.
 For OS X software developers the guideline for including header files and linking with system software is straightforward: add the framework to your project and include the top-level header file in your source files.
 For js-macosx bridge, the similar "include" feature is done using _importFramework_ function:

 ```
 macosx.importFramework("Cocoa");